gradle/gradle/CONTRIBUTING.md

 # Contributing to Gradle
 Thank you for considering a contribution to Gradle!
 This guide explains how to:
 * maximize the chance of your changes being accepted
 * work on the Gradle code base
 * get help if you encounter trouble
 ## Get in touch
 Before starting to work on a feature or a fix, please open an issue to discuss the use case or bug with us.
 This can save both you and us a lot of time.
 For any non-trivial change, we'll ask you to create a short design document explaining:
 * Why is this change done?
 What's the use case?
 * What will the API look like?
 (For new features)
 * What test cases should it have?
 What could go wrong?
 * How will it roughly be implemented?
-(We'll happily provide code pointers to save you time)

-This can be done directly inside the GitHub issue or (for large changes) you can share a Google Doc with us.
+(We'll happily provide code pointers to save you time) This can be done directly inside the GitHub issue or (for large changes) you can share a Google Doc with us.
 ## Accept Developer Certificate of Origin
 In order for your contributions to be accepted, you must [sign off](https://git-scm.com/docs/git-commit#git-commit---signoff) your Git commits to indicate that you agree to the terms of [Developer Certificate of Origin](https://developercertificate.org/).

 ## Follow the Code of Conduct
 In order to foster a more inclusive community, Gradle has adopted the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct/).

 Contributors must follow the Code of Conduct outlined at [https://gradle.org/conduct/](https://gradle.org/conduct/).
 ## Making Changes
 ### Development Setup
 In order to make changes to Gradle, you'll need:
 * A text editor or IDE.
 We use and recommend [IntelliJ IDEA CE](http://www.jetbrains.com/idea/).
 * A [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK) version 9 or 10.
 * [git](https://git-scm.com/) and a [GitHub account](https://github.com/join).
 Gradle uses pull requests for contributions.
 Fork [gradle/gradle](https://github.com/gradle/gradle) and clone your fork.
-Configure your Git username and email with
+Configure your G1it username and email with
     git config user.name 'First Last'
     git config user.email user@example.com
 ### IntelliJ
 You can generate the IntelliJ projects by running
     ./gradlew idea
 then open the generated `gradle.ipr` file.
 ### Eclipse
 You can generate the Eclipse projects by running
     ./gradlew eclipse
 Then you can import the generated projects into Eclipse

 1. Install Eclipse 4.5 (Mars) at least
 2. Install the Groovy Eclipse plugin from http://dist.springsource.org/snapshot/GRECLIPSE/e4.5/
 3. Make sure you have a Java 8 compatible JDK configured in your workspace